The Ultimate Ireland Bucketlist: 13 things you must do in Ireland

 As Ireland’s most visited tourist attraction, with over one million visitors per year, you know it’s got to be good.
-With incredible panoramic vistas of the coastline and a first hand experience with the infamous Irish sea air, the Cliffs of Moher are just one of those things that must be seen.
+With incredible panoramic vistas of the coastline and a first-hand experience with the infamous Irish sea air, the Cliffs of Moher are just one of those things that must be seen.
 After you take in the cliffs, head to O’Brien’s Tower or settle in for some fantastic bird watching off the Atlantic.

 Have you ever felt like there was something you wanted to say but just couldn’t get it out?
 Or wish you had a come up with a particularly sharp comeback?
 Blarney Castle, home to the Blarney Stone, will help take care of all the “cat’s got your tongue” episodes with just a single kiss.
 While it may be just a piece of limestone, it is known for giving the kissers the gift of endless talk, and you can’t go to the castle and not give the rock a smooch.
 Also check out the mills for a cup of tea or to grab a great souvenir; the shop has handmade woolen hats, think Indiana Jones, that really are one of kind.
 It makes a perfect day trip from Dublin.

 Have a Guinness

 Does it seem kitschy?
 Maybe it is, to sit on the bar in a half-underground pub surrounded by the laughing Irish…but then again, what could be so bad about that?
 Guinness is a real tradition that deserves your support, even if you’re not so keen on such a strong brew.
 If that’s the case and you’ve had a sip of it once but can’t get the hang of it, try a Bulmer’s cider, it’s light and refreshing, and a break from heavy.
 Just don’t ask for the Black and Tan—it’s bound to bite you on the butt by getting you kicked right out of the bar.
 Don’t believe me?
 Catch up on your history.